luis-valdivia/data_science/README.md

-# data_science
+## Data Science with R

-Basic work on data science stuff with R
+Basic work on data science stuff with R from coursework